prismamedia/ts-json-env-loader/README.md

 ```

 By default, non json file are ignored, you can raise an exception in those cases using the `strict` option
+By default, duplicate entries are ignored, you can raise an exception in those cases using the `strict` option

 File can be filtered by name using a regex with the `exclude` or `include` options